First time buyer mortgages

 What type of mortgage is best for first time buyers?

 Many first time buyers choose fixed rate mortgages because they offer security in terms of how much mortgage payments will be each month.
+The most common are 2 or 5 year fixed rate mortgages.
 Other first time buyers opt for tracker or discounted mortgages, in the hope they’ll be cheaper over time.
-But it’s a good idea to get mortgage advice for first time buyers from a broker so you fully understand your options.
-For more information read our guide Understanding mortgage types and which one you need.

 When should a first time buyer see a mortgage advisor?

-Getting mortgage advice for first time buyers at the start of the process is advisable because you’ll know from the outset what your likely budget will be.
-It needn’t be onerous – you can often start the process online.
-But we do recommend talking through your plans and finances with a broker or lender to ensure you fully understand what is involved and your options.
+Getting mortgage advice for first time buyers at the start of the process is advisable because you’ll know from the outset what your likely budget will be and understand your options.
 For more information, read our guide Do I need a mortgage broker?
+What they do, costs, and when to use one.

 How much deposit do first time buyers need for a mortgage?

-You’ll usually need at least a 5% deposit, there are 5% deposit mortgages unless you’re taking out a 100% mortgage or a guarantor mortgage.
+You’ll usually need at least a 5% deposit, there are unless you’re taking out a 100% mortgage.

 Where can I get mortgage advice for first time buyers?

-If you’re looking for mortgage advice for first time buyers, it’s a good idea to speak to a mortgage broker.
-They’ll explain your options from a wide range of lenders and may have access to deals not available to you if you go straight to the lender.
+If you’re looking for mortgage advice for first time buyers, it’s a good idea to speak to an expert mortgage adviser.

 When should I apply for a mortgage as a first time buyer?